 In 1924, American rugby reached the pinnacle of its early 20th-century success when a motley group of Stanford rugby players beats France to win an Olympic Gold Medal.
 This came after being initially denied entrance to the country by customs officials.
 The win in Paris caused an uproar, forcing the Americans to battle a hostile crowd to exit the stadium.
 Rugby was subsequently removed as an Olympic sport, and the United States reigned as Olympic champions until the game was reintroduced in Rio de Janeiro in 2016.

 Today, American rugby is growing at a dramatic pace.
 As American’s interest in rugby has begun to catch up with the rugby frenzy felt throughout the rest of the world, the need for a professional association became clear.

-In 2017, driven by our passion for the game, Major League Rugby came together with the mission of driving North American rugby to the highest levels, as a professional sport and an avenue for young men and women to participate in sports, and learn about the values that are at the core of our game: teamwork, respect, enjoyment, discipline and sportsmanship.
+In 2017, driven by our passion for the game, Major League Rugby was formed with the mission of driving North American rugby to the highest levels, as a professional sport and an avenue for young men and women to participate in sports, and learn about the values that are at the core of our game: Respect, Inclusivity, and Tradition.

 As Major League Rugby continues to grow and cement itself in the professional sports landscape, the goal remains the same: to grow the game of rugby.
 Major League Rugby has continued to create rugby pathways with the Collegiate Draft, development of youth programs, and continued recognition and support of the amazing athletes within the League that are dedicated to growing the game.

 Gallagher Premiership Rugby Rights Acquired by Major League Rugby’s OTT Platform The Rugby Network

 DALLAS (August 20, 2023) – Major League Rugby (MLR) today...

 Inter Miami CF’s Florida Blue Training Center and the Miami Sharks Rugby Club Strike Landmark Deal